 The KC Streetcar adheres to the federally mandated face mask requirement as put forth by the Transportation Security Administration (TSA).

-Currently, the KC Streetcar is operating with the following hours:
+Currently, the KC Streetcar operates with the following hours of operation:

 The KC Streetcar is closely monitoring the situation and will follow instructions and recommendations issued by the City of Kansas City, Missouri and the Kansas City Health Department.
-KC Streetcar operations and services will be evaluated after two weeks to allow for any adjustments if needed.
+KC Streetcar operations and services are evaluated regularly to allow for any adjustments if needed.
 Any changes in service and operations will be communicated electronically through the KC Streetcar website, social media channels and the RideKC Notify text alert system (text ‘streetcar’ to 816.685.8541).

 As part of our daily maintenance routine, all KC Streetcars receive a thorough cleaning at the end of every day.
 The cleaning products the team uses are effective against numerous bacteria and viruses, including the Human Coronavirus and Influenza Type A Virus.